 As most of you know, EQ is statistically linked to Leadership Success.
 EQ stands for Emotional Intelligence, and the best way to understand it is by glancing at these models.
 The first is the EQ-i 2.0 Wheel shown below, and the second is the Daniel Goleman Competency Framework.

-The BarOn EQ-i 2.0 Model has 5 Composite Scales; as each has 3 Subscales, there are 15 Subscales.
+The EQ-i 2.0 Model has 5 Composite Scales, each having 3 Subscales, as below.

 Self-Perception: Self-Regard, Self-Actualization, Emotional Self-Awareness;

 Interpersonal: Interpersonal Relationships, Empathy, Social Responsibility;

 Decision Making: Problem Solving, Reality Testing, Impulse Control;

 Stress Management: Flexibility, Stress Tolerance, Optimism.

 The developers of the IQ test knew that it had gaps.
 Although it was useful for measuring cognitive intelligence, researchers later discovered that there was no statistical correlation between IQ and success in leadership, business or life.

 In 1983, Reuven BarOn asked why are some people more able to succeed regardless of their IQ.
 In 1990, John Mayer & Peter Salovey wrote about Emotional Intelligence in a paper, and in 1995, Daniel Goleman wrote a famous book on why EQ can matter more than IQ.

 EQ is the measure of Emotional Intelligence & statistically linked to success.
 In 1997, BarOn produced the first scientifically validated EQ Assessment, for which the updated Multi-Health Systems (MHS) EQ-i 2.0 model is shown above.